shibinjohn88/NYU-Project-Game/README.md

-# NYU-Project-Game
+# Memory Card Game

-Memory game using cards that can be flipped and make identical pairs.
-A fun card game to boost your memory.
+Memory game using playing cards that can be flipped and make identical pairs.
+This game is developed for the elderly to improve memory and mental health.

-How to play the game
+# How to play the game

--> cards will be randomly arranged in the table.
+-> Cards will be randomly arranged on the game board.
--> there will be 10 pairs of identical cards
+-> There will be 10 pairs of identical cards.
--> each card can be flipped by clicking on it. when identical cards are selected consecutively the cards will be kept open -> open all cards to win the game.
+-> Each card can be flipped by clicking on it.
+When identical cards are selected consecutively the cards will be kept open otherwise cards will flip back to their original state.
+-> Open all cards on the board to win the game.
 -> only 100 moves are allowed and each pick will be counted as one move.

-Game Design

--> when game starts there should be a game board and cards randomly arranged in the board -> each card can be clicked to make it flip and show back side -> if pairs are clicked consecutively score point and cards should be kept open -> there should be a count down for moves
--> if the player makes all pairs within the allowed moves player wins.

-Extra Features
+-> Timer will show you the time you took to finish the game.

+# Future Project

+-> add sound to the game.
+-> save the status of the game based on player.
+-> show highest score and player.
--> add more cards to make it more complex for each level
+-> add more levels to the game with more cards and less moves.

-UI

--> Score board, game board, game controls

-Game Development Model
+# Game Development Model

 -> when play button is clicked cards should be added to the game board -> cards flip when clicked